bvantagelimited/ipification-mobile-sdk-code-snippet/android_sdk_core_document.md

 import okhttp3.ResponseBody.Companion.toResponseBody

-// OKHttp3 automatically follow Redirect by default.
-Just need to handle and return the result if the url is the same with the redirect_uri class HandleRedirectInterceptor(ctx: Context, requestUrl: String, redirect_uri: String) : Interceptor {
+class HandleRedirectInterceptor(ctx: Context, requestUrl: String, redirect_uri: String) : Interceptor {
     private var redirectUri: String = redirect_uri
     private var url: String = requestUrl